 Powershell scripts are used to complete tasks simply running script files.
-This provides easy to use way to run the same commands again and again.
+This provides easy to use ways to run the same commands again and again.
 Scripts also used to share the experience with other system administrators easily.
-Scripts may need sometimes parameters to the operator.
+Scripts may need sometimes parameters for the operator.
 In this tutorial, we will look at different aspects and usage forms of Powershell scripts.

 Enable Powershell Script Execution with Execution Policy

-Security is an important topic todays.
+Security is an important topic today.
 Microsoft has learned a lot of things from previous mistakes.
 It created some security mechanisms for its powerful scripting engine Powershell.

 Print Current Execution Policy

 Get-ExecutionPolicy is used to list the current status of the execution policy.
 We will get like below.

 As we can see that current execution policy is which

 Restricted simply means we can not run downloaded PowerShell scripts.

 Enable Execution Policy

-We can change PowerShell execution policy with command
+We can change the PowerShell execution policy with command

 Set-ExecutionPolicy by specifying the new policy name.
 We will allow all scripts by specifying the policy named

 Unrestricted .
 In order to change the current shell should have Administrator privileges.
-This will run scripts if disabled on the system.
+This will run scripts if they are disabled on the system.

 PS> Set-ExecutionPolicy Unrestricted